RPMcQuigg/React-Portfolio-Challenge-20/README.md

 ## Instructions
 1. Clone the Repo to your system
-2. Run npm install in the client folder
+2. Run npm install in the Client folder
 3. npm run start